 Turn little ordinary moments into restorative ones.

 Most of us have jam packed days and can’t take a lot of time for ourselves.
 The answer?
 To cleverly couple them to already existing parts of your day, turning little ordinary moments into restorative ones.
-Try to do as many of these as you can outside in nature and see how you feel afterwards!
+Here are some tips to keep in mind:

 - You can do these while you do a regular daily activity or just before you start.
-For instance, try them out while you wait for something to heat up on the stove or microwave or while you wash dishes (does anyone still do that besides me?), wash your hands, sing a song in class, watch kids at recess, lie in bed before getting up, sweep the floor or sit on a bus.
+For instance, try them out while you wait for something to heat up on the stove, while you wash your hands, sweep the floor or sit on a bus.
 But they can also be done just before you start the car or just before you eat a meal, too.

 - The trick is once you pair them with something, to keep them up so that it becomes so automatic and effortless.

 - You can do these alone and/or with children.
 By including children you are giving them skills that can help prevent stress related health and learning challenges as well as coping mechanisms to carry them through tough times.

 In addition to these routine self-care moments, you may find the movement/activity so valuable that they also become a go-to for additional times when you have to stop and support yourself in staying calm or clearing your mind.